gallmerci/bico/README.rst

 Have a look at `this example <https://github.com/gallmerci/bico/blob/master/examples/applications.ipynb>`_ for an introduction on how to use this library and some visualizations presenting the results of the computed data reduction.

-Slides showing a more technical overview of BICO can be found `here <https://github.com/gallmerci/bico/blob/master/docs/BICO_Technical Overview.pdf>`_.
+Slides showing a more technical overview of BICO can be found `here <https://github.com/gallmerci/bico/blob/master/docs/BICO_Technical%20Overview.pdf>`_.
 If you are interested in the theoretical point of view of BICO, please feel free to check `Section 5.4 of this thesis <https://eldorado.tu-dortmund.de/handle/2003/34099>`_ which contains a very detailed description of the algorithm including all proofs of theoretical guarantees.